 These can include contractor costs (including externally provided project management services), external equipment hire charges, employee travel allowances and overtime, operating and additional maintenance costs for council owned equipment and the cost of backfilling employees undertaking eligible measures.

 Costs not included are those that a council would have incurred in the absence of an eligible event.
-These include normal salaries and wages (unless specifically approved by the Minister), overhead charges, internal equipment hire rates, equipment purchases, costs that are reimbursable from other external funding sources and consequential losses subsequent to the actual event (fees and charges etc).
+These include normal salaries and wages (unless specifically approved by the Treasurer), overhead charges, internal equipment hire rates, equipment purchases, costs that are reimbursable from other external funding sources and consequential losses subsequent to the actual event (fees and charges etc).

 How is the level of government support calculated?